aj3705/access-webapi-with-bearer-token/README.md

    ```
    git commit -m "Initial Commit"
    ```
-### 2.5 Add Remote for the local Git Repo  to connect the local git to Azure git
+### 2.5 Add remote for the local git repo to connect the local git to Azure git

 Copy the git clone uri from step 2.3 and execute the following command in your command shell